This ASVAB study guide will give you all of the information you need to prepare for this nationally recognized exam.

 ASVAB Assembling Objects

-The Assembling Objects subtest of the ASVAB is designed to measure your knowledge on visualizing spatial relationships.
+The Assembling Objects subtest of the ASVAB is designed to measure your knowledge of visualizing spatial relationships.
 In this section of the ASVAB, you will be required to view pieces of an object and then decide how those pieces fit together.
-If you’re asking yourself why this ability is important, the answer is because good spatial skills allow people to figure out maps and interpret graphs and technical drawings.
+If you’re asking yourself why this ability is important, the answer is that good spatial skills allow people to figure out maps and interpret graphs and technical drawings.
 For the Assembling Objects subtest, you will have 15 minutes to solve 16 problems on the CAT-ASVAB test and 16 minutes to finish 25 questions on the paper version of the ASVAB.

 Read more >> Assembling Objects ASVAB study guide

 ASVAB Auto and Shop Information

 The Auto and Shop Information subtest of the ASVAB question is about automobile systems and functions/malfunctions and questions involve common shop tools and fasteners and their uses.
 While your Auto and Shop Information subtest score is used to decide various job qualifications, it is not used in determining your Armed Forces Qualification Test score.
 On the ASVAB for the Auto and Shop Information subtest, you will have 7 minutes to answer 11 auto-related questions and 6 minutes to complete 11 shop-related questions.
 On the paper version of the ASVAB, you will have 11 minutes to finish 25 questions, which are usually split between auto-related questions and shop-related questions.

 Read more >> ASVAB Auto and Shop Information Study Guide

 ASVAB Electronics Information

 The ASVAB Electronics Information subtest covers electricity principles and electronic devices, including radios, televisions, magnets, motors, transistors, and much, much more.
 For this subtest, you will have 8 minutes to complete 16 questions when you take the CAT-ASVAB.
 You will have 9 minutes to finish 20 questions on the pencil and paper version of the ASVAB test.